davieoba/ML-For-Beginners/1-Introduction/3-fairness/README2.md

 > Allocation is when a gender or race is favoured

-> Quality of service: If you train the data for one specific scenario and reality is more complex than that so the application is unable to cater for all other scenarios.
+> Quality of service: If you train the data for one specific scenario and reality is more complex than that so the application is unable to cater for all other scenarios. a guy posted on twitter that he could not make use of the dispenser because it could not recognize his hands

 > Streyotyping (categorizing): Assigning a given race with a particular attributes, e.g black race is known for violence so Ai is trained to percieve black people as violent example is in coded bias documentary.
+Example is if you translate "he is a nurse", "she is a doctor" in turkish and then translate it to english it would be "he is a doctor" "she is a nurse"

 > Denigration: unfairly critizing a group